ShabanK/learning-nodejs/readme.md

 also route queries are a thing. if you enter ?var1=value1&var2=value2... then var1 and var2 will be stored in req.query

 > realization that i shouldve prolly mentioned which information correlates with which file...

+> time to scrap this and start from scratch... cant understand this tutorial.. might be because im kinda stupid